 Efficient online marketing for a private practice

 Every time you sit down at your computer to perform a task there is a certain amount of time and mental energy that goes into the preparation and completion phases of the task.
 Therefore, it makes sense to bunch together similar tasks and do them all at once whenever possible.

-During the sign up process, you will add your Facebook Business page and any other social media outlets you’d like to manage through Hootsuite (Like Twitter and Linked In).
+During the signup process, you will add your Facebook Business page and any other social media outlets you’d like to manage through Hootsuite (Like Twitter and Linked In).
 It’s really nice to have them all in one place, and the user interface of this site is very easy to use and intuitive.
-The video below takes you through the process of getting everything set up.

 Scheduling social media posts for your cash practice

 So use the methods described in my previous post to quickly find and gather the content, and then schedule a time each week to sit down and schedule them to post at regular intervals.
 It’s probably good to post something new and useful every 2-3 days.

 What days and times of day are best for your posts?
 Well, I’ve researched this a bit, and there seems to be conflicting information.
 It probably depends on more factors than you can imagine and changes quite often.
 However, it does seem like business pages get very little action from their Friday and Saturday posts unless it’s a bar announcing happy hour specials.
 I’ve also read that scheduling posts to publish just before the workday begins is a decent strategy.

 Over time you may want to experiment with different posting days and times and see what gets the most interaction from your followers, but keep in mind that the content of the post probably has a lot more to do with interaction than the time or day you posted it.